 Full-spectrum extracts go through the cannabinoid extraction process and filtration.
 However, none of the cannabinoids are removed from the extract.

-While full-spectrum CBD contains THC, the trace amount of less than 0.3 percent is not enough to get an individual high.
+While full-spectrum CBD products contain THC, the trace amount of less than 0.3 percent is not enough to get an individual high but may show up in a drug screen.

 The chemical compounds and cannabinoids in a whole-plant extract are known to have healing properties.